 It would be remiss of me not to add a note about the eternal struggle between low carbers and fat-phobics.
 The association with this blog is that there are people on both sides who like to refer to the “other” diet as a fad!

-* Criticism over the lack of evidence of long-term safety of a diet, from a supporter of a different diet that also has no evidence of long term safety (most diets don’t really, as good nutrition research is difficult to do; particularly over an extended period).
+From a supporter of a different diet that also has no evidence of long term safety.
+Most diets don’t really, as good nutrition research is difficult to do; particularly over an extended period.